Fundamentals of Garbage Collection

 The amount of freed memory from an ephemeral garbage collection is limited to the size of the ephemeral segment.
 The amount of memory that is freed is proportional to the space that was occupied by the dead objects.

 A marking phase that finds and creates a list of all live objects.

 A relocating phase that updates the references to the objects that will be compacted.

 A compacting phase that reclaims the space occupied by the dead objects and compacts the surviving objects.
 The compacting phase moves objects that have survived a garbage collection toward the older end of the segment.

 Because generation 2 collections can occupy multiple segments, objects that are promoted into generation 2 can be moved into an older segment.
 Both generation 1 and generation 2 survivors can be moved to a different segment, because they are promoted to generation 2.

 Ordinarily, the large object heap is not compacted, because copying large objects imposes a performance penalty.
-However, you can use the GCSettings.LargeObjectHeapCompactionMode property to compact the large object heap on demand.
+However, starting with the .NET Framework 4.5.1, you can use the GCSettings.LargeObjectHeapCompactionMode property to compact the large object heap on demand.